Claymore

 Health performance in Claymore is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

 Claymore faces significant health challenges, according to AreaSearch's assessment.
-Mortality rates and prevalence of chronic conditions are substantial, affecting both younger and older age groups.
-Private health cover is extremely low at approximately 41% (around 1,224 people), compared to Greater Sydney's 59.9%.
+Mortality rates and chronic condition prevalence are substantial, impacting both younger and older age groups.
+The area has an extremely low private health cover rate of approximately 41% (~1,278 people), compared to Greater Sydney's 59.9% and the national average of 55.7%.

 Frequently Asked Questions - Health